Team-Tacobyte/Calculator/README.md

-a calculator script stolen from an old project
+a calculator script stolen from TacoByte website